Wanderkind/Text-to-Hangul-Encryptor/README.md

         Are to be integrated into one code; to be fixed at later updates.
         Encryptor does not support texts with line breaks; to be fixed at later updates.

-    The encyption methods for this version are based on integer substitution, elementary algebra, and Gronsfeld cipher mechanisms; to be enhanced at later versions.
+    The encryption methods for this version are based on integer substitution, elementary algebra, and Gronsfeld cipher mechanisms; to be enhanced at later versions.